 Caroline Cooley Browne

 Caroline is a fine artist (fiber and paint) who has been exhibiting nationally since 1979, and is represented locally by The Art Project.
-She has a BFA and MFA ad has taught at BARN, helping establish the program, and taught at several nationally recognized craft schools and centers around the US.
-Locally she has helped been a fabric buyer for Esters Fabrics, helped produce the Bainbridge Island Studio Tour, been the Art Director for Exhibition Magazine, a publication of the Bainbridge Island Arts and Humanities Council, as well as their Bainbridge in Bloom event.
+She has a BFA and MFA and has taught at BARN, helping establish the program, and taught at several nationally recognized craft schools and centers around the US.
+Locally, she has been a fabric buyer for Esther’s Fabrics, helped produce the Bainbridge Island Studio Tour, been the Art Director for Exhibition Magazine, a publication of the Bainbridge Island Arts and Humanities Council, as well as their Bainbridge in Bloom event.
 Caroline has been on the Board of Directors of Country Montessori School and the Bainbridge Island Rowing Club.
 She is a founding Board Member of BARN.

 Kim Goerlitz has experience in a variety of fields including concert production, event management, public relations, music licensing, and interior design.
 Her volunteer background includes special education advocacy and co-founding a non-profit organization.

 Kim is a founding board member of Kids In Concert, an after-school music program located in Suquamish.
 She is especially interested in community building and in programs that foster social-emotional wellness through engagement, sense of belonging, and purpose.
 An advocate for youth, for persons with special needs, and for young adult career/trade school training and mentoring, Kim has worked with the Bainbridge School District, Bainbridge Schools Foundation, and other local educational institutions and resources.